Alecu100/CodeAnalyzer/README.md

 There are still a lot of things left to do on this:

-- create lazy initializers for evaluated object types to generate for example default empty constructor, code for automatic properties and so on
+- create lazy initializers for evaluated object types to generate for example default empty constructor, code for automatic properties and so on (Done)

 - add Id string property to WorkflowEvaluatorStep to better indentify a step, multiple differents steps might have the same name